The Exotic $K(2)$-Local Picard Group at the Prime $2$: Orientations and Filtrations

 Recall from \Cref{rem:mormodulehom} that if $X$ is a dualizable object in the $K(n)$-local category, then the $E$-based Adams--Novikov spectral sequence for $E^{hK} \wedge X$ is given by

 We will use the following key and deep property of this spectral sequence.

-\begin{rem} The $K(n)$-local $E$-based Adams-Novikov spectral sequence has a uniform and horizontal vanishing line at $E_\infty$, i.e. there is an integer $N$, depending only on $n$, $p$, and $K$, so that in the Adams-Novikov spectral sequence we have
+\begin{rem} The $K(n)$-local $E$-based Adams-Novikov spectral sequence has a uniform and horizontal vanishing line at $E_\infty$; that is, there is an integer $N$, depending only on $n$, $p$, and $K$, so that in the Adams-Novikov spectral sequence we have

 This can be found in the literature in several guises; for example, it can be put together from the material in Section 5 of \cite{DH}, especially Lemma 5.11.
 See also \cite{BBGS} for even further explanation.
 If $p-1 > n$, there is often a horizontal vanishing line at $E_2$, but we are decidedly not in that case in the second part of this paper. \end{rem}